“Never waste your time trying to explain who you are to people who are committed to misunderstanding you.” -Dream Hampton

 I did what any woman who has no absolutely no idea what is going on might in this situation: I attempted to explain myself.

-Explaining oneself to someone with emotionally abusive tendencies is one of the most confusing and frustrating experiences one can have, and it actually does much more harm than good.
+Explaining oneself to someone of my boyfriend’s personality type is one of the most confusing and frustrating experiences one can have, and it actually does much more harm than good.
 The more I tried, the angrier he became and the more misunderstood I felt.

 The next day, I finally got frustrated enough by the dynamic to get sucked into a power struggle, which escalated into a fight.
 As someone who enjoys peace, I hadn’t engaged in what I’d consider an actual fight with a boyfriend, complete with yelling and a volley of unkind words, in well over a decade.